Skip to main content

 VLANs

-Equinix Fabric functions at the Layer 2 of the OSI model, which necessitates the use of Equinix Metal VLANs for establishing connectivity with AWS via the Equinix Fabric.
+Equinix Fabric functions at the Layer 2 of the OSI model, which requires using Equinix Metal VLANs for establishing connectivity with AWS via the Equinix Fabric.
 To create a VLAN, navigate to the IPs & Networks tab on the Equinix Metal console and select the Layer 2 option.

-To proceed, click on the "Add New VLAN" button and choose the Facility where your router nodes are situated.
-In this case, as my nodes are in DC13 - Ashburn, VA, I will select that option.
-Assign a descriptive name to the VLAN, such as "Virtual Circuit 1" (you can choose any name you prefer).
-If you are establishing additional connections for redundancy purposes, you will need to repeat this procedure and generate a new VLAN for each connection.
+To proceed, click "Add New VLAN" and choose the metro where your router nodes are situated.
+Assign a descriptive name to the VLAN, such as "Virtual Circuit 1".
+If you are establishing additional connections for redundancy purposes, repeat this procedure and generate a new VLAN for each connection.
 For the purposes of this demonstration, I will create a second connection and a second VLAN.

 After creating the VLANs, the next step is to include your router nodes in the respective VLANs.
 In this demonstration, I will utilize VLAN 1144, named "Virtual Circuit 1," on the k8s-fabric-edge-node-1, and VLAN 1146, labeled "Virtual Circuit 2," on the k8s-fabric-edge-node-2 for redundancy purposes.